adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 ## The Heart of TRM: Two Thinking Spaces

-This is the most important concept to understand.
+This is the part that really made me go "oh, that's smart."
 TRM maintains two separate "streams" of thought that update at different rates.
-This design mirrors how humans solve complex problems - we don't just refine our answer; we also build up internal reasoning that supports that answer.
+And honestly?
+This mirrors how we actually think through complex problems.

+When you're solving something hard, you don't just refine your answer.
+You also build up internal reasoning - scratch work, if you will - that supports your answer.
+TRM does the same thing.

 ![type:video](assets/videos/Scene5_TwoLatentStates.mp4)